CrcCheckCopy - compare folders by the CRC hash of each file

-CrcCheckCopy is a command line utility that lets you compare the files of different folders.
+CrcCheckCopy is a command-line utility that lets you compare the files of different folders.
 It generates a CRC32 for each file and stores it in one checksum file.
-This small file can then be used to either check/compare another folder hierarchy, or be used as an integrity check of the same folder hierarchy.
-The files are compared in binary mode.
+This small file can then be used to either check/compare another folder hierarchy or be used as an integrity check of the same folder hierarchy.
+The files are compared in binary mode, meaning byte by byte.
+This way you can be sure that the files are exact, identical copies.

 The checksum file enables you to compare folders on two remote computers without needing to transfer the whole folder structure over the internet.
-Other file/folder comparing utilities need concurrent access to both folder hierarchies and need to read all the files (in most cases they contain some gigabytes spread in multiple files).
+Other file/folder comparing utilities need concurrent access to both folder hierarchies and need to read (again) the files of the source directory (in most cases they contain some gigabytes spread in multiple files).

 You can use the comments section below for any other feature requests and suggestions related to disk/folder/file comparison tasks.